 Ready Out of the Box

 If you want to get going immediately, trail running shoes are going to be the better option.
-You can use them right out of the box whereas you have to break in hiking boots.
+You can use them right out of the box, whereas hiking boots more likely need a break-in period.
 This might be good to keep in mind if you’re traveling and don’t have time to break in a pair of boots.

-If money is a little tight for you and you don’t go hiking that frequently, trail running shoes could be the better option for you.
-They typically are not as expensive as hiking boots, but at the same time, they won’t last as long (500 miles versus 1,000 miles).
+If money is a little tight and you don’t go hiking that frequently, trail running shoes could be the better option for you.
+They typically are not as expensive as hiking boots and can, loosely put, be used for hiking.
+But at the same time, they won’t last as long (500 miles versus 1,000 miles).

 Pace of Your Hike